Trump slams politicians who won't say they received booster shots - ExBulletin

 Many House Republicans, including key Trump allies, have also refused to disclose their immunization status.
 Some, like Georgia Rep. Marjorie Taylor Greene, are open to their refusal to get it.

-By criticizing other politicians reluctant to disclose their vaccination status, Trump appears to be seeking to turn the shots into a political stake that allows him to promote the success of his administration by facilitating their development while creating a contrast to other possible candidates. of GOP 2024 loath to disrupt the grassroots.
+By criticizing other politicians reluctant to disclose their vaccination status, Trump appears to seek to turn the gunfire into a political stake that allows him to promote the success of his administrations by facilitating their development while creating a contrast to other possible candidates. of GOP 2024 loath to disrupt the grassroots.

 In recent weeks, the highly contagious variant of omicron has led to record numbers of cases, overwhelmed hospitals and disrupted essential services due to staff shortages.
 The booster has been shown to significantly boost immune protection against the variant, and the White House Biden urged Americans to take the photos.